jsoagger/jsoagger-fx/jsoagger-jfxcore-clients/jsoagger-jfx-demo/jsoagger-jfxcore-demoapp/README.txt

  */

-This is the demo application of EmaginFX.
+This is the demo application of JSoaggerFX.
 --------------------------------------------------------

 This demo application shows a partial view of its capabilities and builtin components including: